git-tips/tips/README.md

 git branch -m [<old-branch-name>] <new-branch-name>
 ```

-## rebases 'feature' to 'master' and merges it in to master
+## Rebases 'feature' to 'master' and merges it in to master
 ```sh
 git checkout feature && git rebase @{-1} && git checkout @{-2} && git merge @{-1}
 ```